Biplane fighter aces

 Because of this, the 367a Squadriglia was surprised from astern by a formation of Glosters while intent in strafing.
 After a short combat the CR.42s were able to disengage, claiming only a probable victory by an unknown pilot but losing Sergente Bogoni’s CR.42 and getting Sergente Maggiore Benco’s (wounded in the right foot) and Sergente Zanarini’s fighters damaged.
 Capitano Bozzolan had a narrow escape when pursued by two Gladiators that damaged his engine; he was forced to land in the midst of the enemy armoured cars with a stopped engine.
 Suddenly the Fiat A74 engine restarted and Bozzolan was able to do a touch-an-go, just managing to return to A3.

 They had run into Gladiators from 3 RAAF Squadron.
-Four Gladiators piloted by Squadron Leader Ian McLachlan, Flight Lieutenant Steege, Flying Officer Alan Gatward and Flying Officer B. L. Bracegirdle had taken off from ALG 74 at 15:40 to carry out an offensive patrol over Tummar.
+Five Gladiators piloted by Squadron Leader Ian McLachlan, Flight Lieutenant Steege, Flying Officer Alan Gatward, Flying Officer B. L. Bracegirdle and a fight unknown pilot (the ORB only names four pilots but all combat reports states five Gladiators) had taken off from ALG 74 at 15:40 to carry out an offensive patrol over Tummar.
 They reported encountering twelve CR.42s that were ground strafing Allied troops near Tummar West.
 The Gladiators attacked the enemy aircraft and in the ensuing battle, Squadron Leader McLachlan shot one down which he saw strike the ground whilst Flight Lieutenant Steege and Flying Officer Gatward each got a possible.
 These were later confirmed.
 All Gladiators returned to base at 17:10.
-According to some sources Steege and Flying Officer Gatward each claimed 1 and 1 probable CR.42 in this combat, but this can’t be verified with 3 RAAF Squadron’s Operations Record Book.
+According to some sources Steege and Flying Officer Gatward each claimed 1 and 1 probable CR.42 in this combat, but this can’t be verified with 3 RAAF Squadron’s Operations Record Book nor the combat reports.

 While this combat was taking place the other two Italian Squadriglie didn’t notice anything but the sand thunderstorm below them.